Windsor, Ontario

-Windsor (/ˈwɪndzɚ/ WIND-zer) is a city in southwestern Ontario, Canada.
-It is situated on the south bank of the Detroit River directly across from the U.S city of Detroit, Michigan.
-Geographically located within but administratively independent of Essex County, it is the southernmost city in Canada and marks the southwestern end of the Quebec City–Windsor Corridor.
+Windsor (/ˈwɪndzɚ/ WIND-zər) is a city in southwestern Ontario, Canada.
+It is situated on the south bank of the Detroit River directly across from the U.S. city of Detroit, Michigan.
+Geographically located within but administratively independent of Essex County, it is the southernmost major city in Canada and marks the southwestern end of the Quebec City–Windsor Corridor.
 The city's population was 229,660 at the 2021 census, making it the third-most populated city in Southwestern Ontario, after London and Kitchener.
 This represents a 5.7 percent increase from Windsor's 2016 population census of 217,188.

 The Detroit–Windsor urban area is North America's most populous trans-border conurbation.
 Linking the Great Lakes Megalopolis, the Ambassador Bridge border crossing is the busiest commercial crossing on the Canada–United States border, carrying about one-quarter of the two countries' trade volume.

 Windsor is a major contributor to Canada's automotive industry and is culturally diverse.
 Known as the "Automotive Capital of Canada", Windsor's industrial and manufacturing heritage is responsible for how the city has developed through the years.